grantek/minisynth32/README.md

 ### Assembling the MIDI port

-This is similar to the rotary encoder, but it just requires 2 wires (with female DuPont connectors) soldered onto the panel-mount DIN5 jack.
+This is similar to the rotary encoder, but it just requires 2 jumper wires soldered onto the panel-mount DIN5 jack.
 Looking at the face of the jack with the pins facing upwards, pin 4 is immediately to the left of the middle pin and pin 5 is on the right.

 ### Assembling the shell